 was my boss/mentor/supervisor.

-I would not be in NLP if it were not for him encouraging me as an intelligent individual with ideas worth pursuing, rather than talking down to me.
+I would not be in NLP if it were not for him encouraging me as an intelligent individual with ideas worth pursuing.

 I continue to balance my time between language generation, applications for clinical domains, and core NLP research.